 One of the reasons I am so looking forward to leading the Mindful Safari to Africa next year is because I love to share this sense of connection.
 The strapline I chose – ‘Discover Africa.
 Come home to yourself.’ – has different layers of meaning.
 Among them is the knowledge that if you already know Africa, it will be the most heart-warming of home-comings.
 And if you don’t, the experience will, quite simply, be one you will never forget.

 I will be blogging more about the Mindful Safari, as well as other aspects of mindfulness, meditation, Buddhism and my writing in the months ahead.
-To get the blogs, please click the ‘Follow’ button at the bottom right hand of your screen now.
+To get the blogs, please Subscribe at the top left of your screen now.

 FOR MORE INFORMATION AND TO BOOK ON THE NEXT MINDFUL SAFARI TO GO: http://davidmichie.com/mindful-safari/